leobago/BSC-ETH2/Armiarma/Armiarma.md

 1. The Network Crawler.
 A slightly tuned Rumor version used to gather the information about  the GossipSub implementation and peers.
 2. The Data Analysis.
 Used to analyze and plot the gathered metrics from the crawler.

+The data used to generate the charts was obtained from the Rumor modifications that the team did.
+[Link to the Rumor modified source code](https://github.com/Cortze/rumor/tree/armiarma/alpha0)

 *NOTE: Rumor is a tool that is currently in development.
 So that the Armiarma Implementation is constantly improving and adding new features or gathering new metrics from the network.*